Skip to main content

 Mosquito larval samples are collected from sources of standing water such as marshes, impounds, backyard fountains, fishponds, water under buildings, storm drains, containers, creeks, and tree holes.
 A District vector control technician uses a dipper to take a sample of the water and visually determines whether any mosquito larvae are present.
 The technician then transports the sample to the laboratory for the larvae to be counted and identified.

-During January, larval surveillance focused on monitoring seasonal natural mosquito breeding sources such as freshwater impounds and marshes, while continuing to check backyard sources.
-Additionally, water from January rains can collect under houses and provide a sheltered place for larvae to develop.
-District staff collected 144 larval samples in January.
+During February, larval surveillance focused on monitoring seasonal natural mosquito breeding sources such as freshwater impounds and marshes, while continuing to check backyard sources.
+District staff collected 126 larval samples in February.

 Google Charts Tutorial